 We'll see.

-Uh the last one was pretty tough on Andrew McCabe.
+The last one was pretty tough on Andrew McCabe.

-Uh interestingly, he's no longer with the Department of Justice.
+Interestingly, he's no longer with the Department of Justice.

 James Comey's no longer with the Department of Justice.

-Uh Rabicki's no longer with the Department of Justice.
+Rabicki's no longer with the Department of Justice.

 So Comey wants us to believe.

-Yeah, I mean, you get that there's been quite quite a little, Lisa Page, all gone.
+There's been quite a lit, Lisa Page, all gone.

 Yeah.

-Comey wants us to believe that Trump had this conversation with him about Flynn, that he felt that it was an obstruction of justice, a serious federal felony, but he never reported it, never told McCabe about it, because McCabe also testified that there was no obstruction, as he did, and that he testified falsely under oath.
+Comey wants us to believe that Trump had this conversation with him about Flynn, that he felt that there was an obstruction of justice, a serious federal felony, but he never reported it, never told McCabe about it, because McCabe also testified that there was no obstruction, as he did, and that he testified falsely under oath.

-He can't remember the conversation three months later and say, Oh my God, he tried to obstruct me.
+He can't remember the conversation three months later and say, oh, my God, he tried to obstruct me.

 I mean, this is so phony.

-If it weren't for the fact that the president has these CNN and MSNBC and all these people that are just dying to interpret everything against him, people would be demanding an investigation to Comey.
+If it weren't for the fact that the president has these CNN and MSNBC and all these people that are just dying to interpret everything against him, people would be demanding an investigation to comey.

-You everybody needs to be reading this a great, great book.
+It's a great, great book.

-Um I'm underlining it.
+I'm underlining it.

 I bet you are.

-And you're not reporting and I got an early copy.
+And I got an early copy.

 So we all have.

-Uh, I want to talk about a lot of that because it's important.
+I want to talk about a lot of that because it's important.

-But you know, people need to understand also that we are trying to handle, and you understand this.
+But, you know, people need to understand also that we are trying to handle, and you understand this, you've got competing interests when you talk about an interview.

 Will the president submit to an interview?